XenitAB/xenitab.github.io/docs/xks/operator-guide/networking.md

 TBD

+### Node local DNS

+To lower DNS query latency and a number of other [reasons](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/#motivation) we are using [NodeLocal DNS](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) in XKS.

+NodeLocal DNS is a daemonset that runs on each node and creates a loopback interface on that node + a number of iptables rules that is defines how to intercept all the default DNS traffic on all pods on the node and instead of sending them to the central coreDNS the DNS request is handled by NodeLocal DNS.

+#### Node local DNS configuration

+kubectl get svc kube-dns -n kube-system -o jsonpath={.spec.clusterIP}

+#### Node local DNS networkpolicy

+Sadly when using NodeLocal DNS together with Networkpolicy and the Calico CNI you need to write a networkpolicy that instead of using label selectors on a pod level you need to write a ruler that will work on the [node level](https://github.com/kubernetes/kubernetes/blob/master/cluster/addons/dns/nodelocaldns/README.md#network-policy-and-dns-connectivity)
+What it doesn't say in the docs is that you need to define the internal vnet IP as well.

+These are the same values that was defined when doing the configuration.
+The default values on XKS `AKS` is `169.254.20.10` and `10.0.0.10` and on `AWS` it's `169.254.20.10` and `172.20.0.10`.

+The needed networkpolicy exist by default in all the tenant namespaces and is called `default-deny` and is managed by terraform.

+To view the rule run:

+`kubectl get networkpolicies default-deny -n <tenant>`

 ## Azure

 XKS in Azure uses a single VNET with a single subnet per AKS cluster.
 The VNET and subnets are created by the [core module](https://github.com/XenitAB/terraform-modules/tree/main/modules/azure/core).